eteran/quixey/README.md

 * `\xnnn` : Hexadecimal number (nnn)
 * `\nnn`  :  number (nnn)

-**Note**: in octal and hex decimal escape sequences, there is no limit on the number
+**NOTE**: in octal and hex decimal escape sequences, there is no limit on the number
           of digits but the least significant digits will be used (as happens in gcc).
           So for example `'\x12345678'` is functionally the same as `'\x78'`